- September 9, 2019

 First, it’s crucial for all parents to be safe with your cosmetics if you have young children in your home.
 Treat them as you would any other potentially dangerous substance by keeping it away from children and disposing of it properly.
 In so doing, you can continue to enjoy your favorite mascara or lipstick and continue using that brand of sunscreen your family is used to without the worry of having to make an unexpected trip to the hospital emergency room.

 However, accidents can still happen.
-If a family member ever suffers an injury or illness after using or accidentally ingesting a cosmetic product, you should contact an experienced personal injury lawyer in Los Angeles who can help investigate your claim, and recommend a process that could help you recover the best possible result.
+If a family member ever suffers an injury or illness after using or accidentally ingesting a cosmetic product, you should contact an experienced personal injury lawyer who can help investigate your claim, and recommend a process that could help you recover the best possible result.

-At The Barnes Firm, our team of Los Angeles personal injury lawyers have helped many families fight against the big cosmetic and drug companies.
+At The Barnes Firm, our team of personal injury lawyers have helped many families fight against the big cosmetic and drug companies.
 We’ve recovered millions for our clients, and we’d be honored to help your family after one of these accidental injuries.
 Call us or contact our firm online to get started on a FREE case evaluation.

 The Barnes Firm (800) 800-0000